On this page

 - /companies mapped to HubSpot CRM, Salesforce Sales Cloud, Oracle Eloqua, Microsoft Dynamics CRM, Hubspot Marketing, and SugarCRM

-You define the fields in common objects within a hierarchy that includes three levels: organization, account, and instance.
-Only users at the organization level can create common objects, while users at other levels can configure the common objects for specific transformations.
+You define and map fields in common resource within a hierarchy that includes three levels: system, account, and instance.
+Only prebuilt resources have fields and mappings at the system level.
+When you clone a prebuilt resource, the fields become mapped at the account level.
+Only users at the account level can create or clone common resources, while users at other levels can configure the common resource for specific transformations.

 - The account is the next highest level.
 Accounts typically represent your customers.
 Transformations at the account level are shared by all users associated with a specific account.